NStoyanov95/Node.js-Learning-Project/README.md

 <h1>Node.js Learning Project</h1>

-This project is a simple Node.js application created for learning purposes.
-It utilizes basic routing to handle different HTTP requests and serves as an introduction to handling static files, parsing data, and working with JSON files.
+<p>This project is a simple Node.js application created for learning purposes.
+It utilizes basic routing to handle different HTTP requests and serves as an introduction to handling static files, parsing data, and working with JSON files.</p>

 <h2>Project Structure</h2>